palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/tool-tech-matrix.md

 **Author:** Florencia Palmisano

 A test manager's job includes choosing tools for a team's actual skill mix, budget, and CI constraints — not defaulting to whatever's personally preferred.
-Every tool decision in this portfolio is written up as if it were a real team decision, and two of them are backed by an actual migration away from a tool that turned out to be a bad fit, not a hypothetical trade-off table.
+Every tool decision in this portfolio is written up as if it were a real team decision, and two of them are backed by an actual migration away from a tool that turned out to be a bad fit, with the specific bugs that drove the switch kept on record.

 ## 1. Decision framework